 Vegan diets can be high in lectins and phytates.

 Lectins are another type of protein found in grains, even the gluten-free ones like rice and corn.
 These grain defense mechanisms are highly indigestible by the body.
-When your gut is damaged by this mild toxin, your body's defense systems are compromised, causing inflammation.
+When your gut is damaged by this mild toxin, your body's defense systems are compromised, causing inflammation6.
 Lectins can also bind to insulin and leptin receptor sites, causing hormonal resistance patterns such as weight-loss resistance.

 If you haven't already found yourself emptying your cupboards, then we can talk about phytates.
 Grains also contain these nutrient leeches.
-Phytates are anti-nutrients that bind to minerals in your body and make them unusable.
+Phytates7 are anti-nutrients that bind to minerals in your body and make them unusable.
 The little nutrients that grains do offer are diminished by phytates, which make them unavailable for your body.
 Therefore, it doesn't really matter how many nutrient-dense vegetables you are having if you end up counteracting their benefits.

 It's important to remember that grains today are not what they were in the past.
 With crossbreeding and genetic modification, grains are chemically different today than they were even a few decades ago.
 A common argument for eating grains is to get in an adequate amount of fiber.
-However, vegetables offer ample amounts of fiber—not to mention a whole slew of other nutrients.
+However, vegetables offer ample amounts of fiber8—not to mention a whole slew of other nutrients8.

 Another primary food in typical plant-based diet is legumes.
 This category encompasses all types of beans, lentils, and peanuts.
 Because of their protein content, they have become a typical stand-in for meat in many vegetarian and vegan lifestyles.
 The problem here is that lectins and phytates are also found in legumes in high amounts, similar to grains.